OntimizeWeb/docs/_ontimize_web_ngx_map/configuration/01-o-map-draw-controls.component.md

 ## Introduction

 The component *o-map-draw-controls* is used to show a draw toolbar into the map.
-You can catch the events triggered with
+You can catch the events triggered with the outputs described in API section.

 ## Basic Example